 A California tobacco bond maturing in June 2027 traded yesterday at an average yield of 6.3 percent, according to data compiled by Bloomberg.
 The security, which Standard & Poor’s rates B, five levels below investment grade, yielded 2.45 percentage points more than top-rated munis, the least since January, Bloomberg Valuation data show.

 Each 10 percent increase in tobacco prices reduces smoking rates by 4 percent, Christopher Hansen, president of the Cancer Action Network, the national advocacy affiliate of the American Cancer Society, said in an interview.

-Two-thirds of campaign contributions to defeat Proposition 29 came from Richmond, Virginia-based Altria Group Inc. (MO), maker of Marlboro, which put in $31.3 million, according to data compiled by MapLight, a nonpartisan research organization based in Berkeley.
-Reynolds American Inc. (RAI), the maker of Camel and Winston, based in Winston-Salem, North Carolina, gave $14.1 million, according to MapLight data.
+Two-thirds of campaign contributions to defeat Proposition 29 came from Richmond, Virginia-based Altria Group Inc. (MO:US), maker of Marlboro, which put in $31.3 million, according to data compiled by MapLight, a nonpartisan research organization based in Berkeley.
+Reynolds American Inc. (RAI:US), the maker of Camel and Winston, based in Winston-Salem, North Carolina, gave $14.1 million, according to MapLight data.

 Bill Phelps, a spokesman for Altria Group, said the company opposes “additional, targeted taxes on tobacco.”
 Jane Seccombe, a spokeswoman for Reynolds American, referred questions to Beth Miller, a hired spokeswoman for the campaign to defeat the measure.

 “We are cautiously optimistic that Prop.
 29 will be defeated when all is said and done,” Miller said by e-mail.